iter8-tools/docs/docs/getting-started/concepts.md

 3. Client SDK

 === "CLI for experiments"
     Iter8 introduces the notion of an *experiment*, and provides a CLI for executing experiments and retrieving their results.
 An experiment is simply a list of tasks that are executed in a specific sequence.
-The following picture illustrates a performance testing and SLO validation experiment for a Kubernetes app/ML model (inference service); this experiment consists of three tasks.
+The following picture illustrates a performance testing experiment for a Kubernetes app/ML model (inference service); this experiment consists of three tasks.

     ![Iter8 experiment](images/kubernetesusage.png)

-    In addition to performance testing and SLO validation for HTTP and gRPC services, Iter8 experiments can also be used to compare versions of an app/ML model in terms of their business metrics, and perform SLO validation using metrics from custom databases (such as Prometheus).
+    In addition to performance testing for HTTP and gRPC services, Iter8 experiments can also be used to compare versions of an app/ML model in terms of their business metrics.

 === "Traffic controller"